OpenSourceFellows/amplify/README.md

 - Wiki: API methods, Data Structures
 - Weekly meetings on Thursdays at 2pt, contact @mahrsbar to be added

 ## Project setup
+Make sure you have Node and NPM installed. </br></br>
+Current versions are: </br>
+node: 16.13.1</br>
+npm: 8.1.2 </br>

+Then clone the repo, and run the following command

 ```
 npm install
 ```